Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Contact-based

-Mailchimp’s tiers scale more slowly, making it cheaper for small to mid-sized lists.
+Mailchimp’s tiers scale more slowly, making it cheaper for small to mid-sized businesses.
 Klaviyo gets pricey as you grow, but you’re getting advanced features even in the lower plans.
 From what I’ve seen, heavy ecommerce senders usually think the extra intelligence is worth the cost.

 The pricing structure for both platforms is contact-based, and both Mailchimp and Klaviyo add monthly send caps.